 Police officers enforce laws and protect citizens in local, regional, state and federal jurisdictions.
 Job duties include conducting administrative work, apprehending criminal suspects, making arrests and assisting victims.
+Though educational requirements vary regionally, all police forces require some amount of training.
 Because police officers are public servants, they face strict physical, mental, behavioral and educational requirements.

 Police Officer Education Requirements